docker-hy/docker-hy.github.io/part1.md

       Error response from daemon: You cannot remove a running container f72c583c982ca686b0826fdc447f04710e78ff6c25dc1ddc7c427cc35eadf5f0.
 Stop the container before attempting removal or force remove

-We should first stop the container using `docker stop <container id or name>` and then use `rm`.
+We should first stop the container using `docker stop <container id or name>`, and then use `rm`.

-Forcing is also a possibility and we can this time safely use `docker rm --force <container id or name>`.
+Forcing is also a possibility and we can use `docker rm --force <container id or name>` safely this time.

-It's common that, over time, the docker daemon becomes clogged with old images and containers.
+It's common for the docker daemon to become clogged over time with old images and containers.

 ### MOST USED COMMANDS